 Remove a Layer Group¶

-To remove a layer group, click the check box next to the layer group.
-Multiple layer groups can be selected for batch removal.
-Click the remove selected layer group(s) link.
+To remove a layer group, select it by clicking the checkbox next to the layer group.
+Multiple layer groups can be selected, or all can be selected by clicking the checkbox in the header.
+Click the Remove selected layer group(s) link.
 You will be asked to confirm or cancel the deletion.
-Selecting OK successfully removes the layer group.
+Selecting OK removes the selected layer group(s).